 US oil may retest support at $63.88

-- The current correction could complete around $61.79, as suggested by a possible triangle.

-SINGAPORE: US oil may retest a support at $63.88 per barrel, a break below could cause a fall to $62.62.

-The unexpected strong bounce on Tuesday is classified as a part of the consolidation from the May 7 low of $63.90.
+SINGAPORE: US oil may retest a support at $63.88 per barrel, as the bounce triggered by this barrier looks like a part of the correction from the May 5 high of $66.76.

-The downtrend from the May 5 high of $66.76 remains intact and may extend below $63.88, as the trend could be riding on a wave C, the third wave of a three-wave cycle from the March 8 high of $67.98.
+Around this high, a double-top formed, which had been confirmed but invalided by the surge on May 14.
+It still suggests a downside bias.

+Until oil breaks a resistance at $66.52, the bearish outlook will remain unchanged.
+On the daily chart, oil failed to break a strong resistance zone of $65.65-$66.60.

 Each reader should consult his or her own professional or other advisers for business, financial or legal advice regarding the products mentioned in the analyses.